 Hello!
-We’re chuffed that you’re thinking about integrating Inn Style into your website — and hopefully you’ll find it pain-free.
-If you find yourself getting stuck, just hit the chat button the bottom corner of the screen and we’ll be on hand to help.
+We’re chuffed that you’re thinking about integrating Inn Style — a booking system for accommodation — into your website.
+Hopefully you’ll find it pain-free, but if you find yourself getting stuck, just hit the chat button the bottom corner of the screen and we’ll be on hand to help.

 Okay, now skip to where you feel most comfortable.

 - Adding Inn Style to popular content management tools